The Social Network: Post-2010s assessment

-Future
+Sequel

 In January 2019, Sorkin revealed that Rudin has suggested the development of a screenplay for a sequel, noting, "A lot of very interesting, dramatic stuff has happened since the movie ends."
 Sorkin also mentioned that there was indeed enough material to create a sequel.
 On July 18, 2019, Eisenberg expressed his interests in starring in the proposed sequel, stating that "Sorkin is a genius, and if he chooses to write about something, I'll obviously be interested".
 In October 2020, a decade after the film's release, Sorkin announced that he would only write the sequel's script if Fincher returned as director.
 In 2023, Fincher told The Guardian that he and Sorkin have discussed a sequel, but said "that's a can of worms."
 On April 26, 2024, Sorkin said he had been working on the script for a new Facebook movie tied to the January 6 United States Capitol attack.

 On June 25, 2025, it was announced that a sequel, The Social Network Part II, was in active development with Sorkin returning to write and direct.
 Variety reported in July 2025 that although there had been meetings with possible cast members, "the film is still very much in the development stage and has yet to receive the green light from Sony."
 The Hollywood Reporter reported that Sorkin was working on packaging a cast and budget for the studio, which saw the project as a priority.
 Reports of potential casting included Mikey Madison as Frances Haugen and Jeremy Allen White as Jeff Horwitz, although no official deal has been made yet.
 Jeremy Strong was also being reported to be in talks for a role, speculated to be either a WSJ editor or to replace Eisenberg as Mark Zuckerberg.
-In September 2025, it was announced that the sequel would be called The Social Reckoning to be released by Sony Pictures in October 2026, with Strong playing Zuckerberg, Madison as Haugen and White as Horwitz.
+In September 2025, it was announced that the sequel would be called The Social Reckoning to be released by Sony Pictures in October 2026, with Strong playing Zuckerberg, Madison as Haugen, and White as Horwitz.
 It was announced later in September that Bill Burr was in talks to star as a fictional character.
 Early production reportedly took place in Vancouver in October 2025.